inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-10-16-how-to-prove-it-ch-4-sec-3.markdown

 title:  "How To Prove It, Ch-4 Sec-4.3, More About Relations"
 tags: mathematics howToProveIt
 ---
-This post contains exercises of Chapter - 4, Section - 4.3, More About Relations.
+This post contains solutions of Chapter - 4, Section - 4.3, More About Relations from Velleman's book **How To Prove It**.

 <!--more-->